 The application of IoT in smart city projects has ushered in a new era of urban renewal that empowers cities to improve efficiency, gain greater control over resource use and improve life for its citizens.
 For example, these improvements include:

-• Greater sustainability: Smart cities aim to be more sustainable by cutting energy usage and encouraging the use of renewable energy.
+Greater sustainability: IoT smart cities aim to be more sustainable by cutting energy usage and encouraging the use of renewable energy.
 Sustainable city initiatives help reduce waste, increase the city’s resilience, and promote green energy strategies.

-• Economic growth: Smart cities drive economic growth by creating a better environment for new businesses — and jobs.
-And there are even many economic incentives for going green!
+Economic growth: Smart cities drive economic growth by creating a better environment for new businesses – and jobs.

 Applications of IoT in Smart Cities are a forward-thinking strategy to create more livable, sustainable, and efficient urban environments that meet current and future citizen needs.